 This movie tried to be funny.
 The humor is mostly simple silly sight gags, which may make younger kids laugh but is not silly or sophisticated enough for older kids and adults to enjoy very much.
 A few of the lines made me laugh out loud, but not very often.
 The writers seemed to try make pop-culture jokes like in the "Shrek" movies, but they weren't that funny.
 They also tried to give the film a little more emotional weight by putting in some messages about being yourself and father-son relationships, but these parts were kind of weak.
 Overall, it seemed like the writers were trying too hard.

-I think the movie was okay.
+Even though it got really good scores at RottenTomatoes.com, I thought the movie was just okay.
 If I gave it a grade, I would probably give it a C or a C+.
 It wasn't horrible, but it wasn't as good as it could have been.
+Maybe in the future I will try watching it again to see if I change my mind.